automata-network/automata-dcap-attestation/README.md

 ### zkVM Verifier Programs

-Depending on which zkVM programs that the user has chosen, the Automata DCAP Solana Program sends the processed `VerifiedOutput` along with proofs to one of the following programs:
+Depending on which zkVM program the user has chosen, the Automata DCAP Solana Program sends the processed `VerifiedOutput` along with proofs to one of the following programs:

-- [RiscZero Groth16 Verifier](https://github.com/risc0/risc0-solana/blob/main/solana-verifier/programs/groth_16_verifier/src/lib.rs), this is a general-purpose Groth16 Verifier built by RiscZero that can be called by any Solana programs to perform Groth16 Verifications.
+- [RiscZero Groth16 Verifier](https://github.com/risc0/risc0-solana/blob/main/solana-verifier/programs/groth_16_verifier/src/lib.rs), this is a general-purpose Groth16 Verifier built by RiscZero that can be called by any Solana program to perform Groth16 Verifications.

 - [DCAP SP1 Solana Program](./solana/programs/dcap-sp1-solana-program/), this is a wrapper verifier program to be called only by the Automata DCAP Solana Program because it hardcodes the vkey.
 This program imports the [SP1 Solana Library](https://github.com/succinctlabs/sp1-solana/blob/master/example/program/src/lib.rs).